-- (a) To take specific manually controlled actions for which no automatic control is provided; - (b) To confirm the availability of safety functions and the performance of automatic safety actions; - (c) To determine the potential for the breach of a fission product barrier or to detect such a breach; - (d) To confirm the performance of safety systems, auxiliary supporting features and other systems necessary for the mitigation of accident conditions or for achieving and maintaining a safe state; - (e) To determine the magnitude of any radioactive releases and to continually assess such releases.
+- (a) To take specific manually controlled actions for which no automatic control is provided; - (b) To confirm the availability of safety functions and the performance of automatic safety actions; - (c) To determine the potential for the breach of a fission product barrier or to detect such a breach; - (d) To confirm the performance of safety systems, auxiliary supporting features and other systems necessary for the mitigation of mitigating accident conditions or for achieving and maintaining a safe state; - (e) To determine the magnitude of any radioactive releases and to continually assess such releases.

 7.24.
 The parameters displayed in the supplementary control room may differ from those displayed in the main control room if the supplementary control room does not need to be used to respond to the same range of anticipated operational occurrences and accident conditions as the main control room.
-For the supplementary control room, sufficient instrumentation and control equipment is required to be available so that the research reactor can be placed and maintained in a safe state, residual heat can be removed, confinement functions can be performed and the essential facility parameters can be monitored in the event of a loss of ability to perform essential safety functions from the main control room: see 44 para.
-6.188 of SSR-3 [1].
+For the supplementary control room, sufficient instrumentation and control equipment is required to be available so that, in the event of a loss of ability to perform essential safety functions from the main control room, the research reactor can be placed and maintained in a safe state, residual heat can be removed, confinement functions can be perform essential facility parameters can be monitored in the event of a loss of ability to perform essential facility parameters can be monitored in the event of a loss of ability to perform essential safety functions from the main control room: (see para.
+6.188 of SSR-3 [1]-]).
 The instrumentation and control equipment in the supplementary control room should be physically and electrically separate from the equipment in the main control room.